secretstartups/handbook/product/product-analysis/index.html.md

 help folks looking to learn more about data self-service.
 The benefit is that the agenda is first-come, first-served, the prioritization process is bypassed, and the wait time is minimal.

-Formal data requests are larger bodies of work captured in issues in the [Product Analytics project](https://gitlab.com/gitlab-data/product-analytics/-/issues/new?issuable_template=Ad%20Hoc%20Request).
+Formal data requests and larger bodies of work are captured in issues in the [Product Analytics project](https://gitlab.com/gitlab-data/product-analytics/-/issues/new?issuable_template=Ad%20Hoc%20Request).
 They can help answer more complex questions, but go through more robust [intake](/handbook/product/product-analysis/#issue-intake) and [planning](/handbook/product/product-analysis/#iteration-planning) processes.
 As such, there is a longer turn-around time given team size and [capacity](/handbook/product/product-analysis/#capacity).